SymfonyCasts/api-platform3/sfcasts/ep1/swagger.md

 # Swagger UI: Interactive Docs

-The interactive documentation that you're looking at right now is actually not something from API platform.
-This is an open source API documentation library called Swagger ui.
-And the really cool thing about Swagger UI is that if your API contains the right metadata that describes your API, then any API can get this really cool interactive documentation for free.
-And fortunately, API platform does provide all of that metadata out of the box, but more on that in a few seconds.
-Let's play with this a little bit.
-Let's use the post endpoint to create a new dragon treasure.
-Let's put in some gold coins have we got from Scrooge McDuck and none of the other fields really matter all that much.
-And then down here, hit execute and boom.
-Cool.
-Down here you can see that it made a post request to /API /dragon treasures and then sent all of that data as .json.
-And what it returned was a 2 0 1 status code.
-A 2 0 1 status code means a resource on our API was created and then it returned this .json.
+The amazing interactive documentation that we've stumbled across is *not* something from API platform!
+It's actually an open source API documentation library called Swagger UI.
+And the *really* cool thing about Swagger UI is that if your API contains metadata that *describes* your API, then *any* API can get this really cool, interactive documentation for free!
+I love free stuff.

+We get this because API platform *provides*  that metadata out of the box.
+But more on that in a minute.

+Let's play with this.
+Use the POST endpoint to create a new dragon treasure: we've recently plundered some gold coins... which we got from Scrooge McDuck.
+None of the other fields really matter.
+Down here, hit Execute and boom!
+Down here you can see that this made a POST request to `/api/dragon_treasures` and sent all of that data as JSON!
+Then, our API returned a 201 status code.
+A 201 status code means the request was successful and resource was created.
+Then it returned this JSON... which includes `id: 1`.
+Yes: this isn't just documentation.
+We really *do* already have a working API!
-Check it out.
-ID one.
-Yes, it really did.
-Just insert that into the database.
-That is awesome.

 There's also a couple of extra fields here that I mentioned earlier at contacts at ID and at Type, and we'll talk about those soon.
 All right, so now that we have a dragon